The 20 Best Legius Syndrome Doctors Near Me in Maryland, US

 English

-Chad Gordon is a Plastic Surgeon in Baltimore, Maryland.
+Chad Gordon is a Plastic Surgeon practicing medicine in Baltimore, Maryland.
 Dr. Gordon is rated as an Experienced provider by MediFind in the treatment of Legius Syndrome.
-His top areas of expertise are Neurofibromatosis, Legius Syndrome, Neurofibromatosis Type 1 (NF1), Osteotomy, and Bone Graft.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Neurofibromatosis, Legius Syndrome, Neurofibromatosis Type 1 (NF1), Osteotomy, and Bone Graft.
+Dr. Gordon is board certified in American Board Of Plastic Surgery.

 Experienced in Legius Syndrome